 I’m a big fan of EWWWIO for WordPress and Masonry.
 But lately, I’ve noticed some issues when using them together.
 Masonry recommends using a companion plugin called imagesLoaded to detect when an image is completely downloaded into the browser window.
 That allows you to run a function to trigger the re-layout of Masonry.
-Well, on this project, Masonry was failing even after all the images were downloaded and visible.
+However, when using an image optimizer like EWWWIO, Masonry was failing even after all the images were downloaded and visible on this project.

 I didn’t verify this, but my hunch is that it has to do with how the Lazy Load component of EWWW works; it may even have to do with the fact that I’m using webp versions of images.